Quick Summary

 Pineapples are great eaten fresh, grilled, or added to fruit salads.
 They’re also a key ingredient in many sweet and sour dishes in Indian cuisine.
 In some parts of India, pineapple curry is a popular dish!

-Papaya, with its soft, orange flesh and small black seeds, is a fruit that’s available year-round in India but is especially refreshing in the summer.
+With its soft, orange flesh and tiny black seeds, Papaya is a fruit available year-round in India but incredibly refreshing in the summer.
+It pairs perfectly with other summer-season fruits in India, like mangoes and watermelons, which are packed with hydration and nutrients.

-Jamun, also known as Java plum or black plum, is a small, dark purple fruit with a sweet and slightly tart flavor.
+Jamun, or Java plum or black plum, is a small, dark purple fruit with a sweet and slightly tart flavor.

-Jamun is usually eaten fresh, often sprinkled with a little salt to enhance its flavor.
-It’s also used to make jams, jellies, and even wine in some parts of India.
+Jamun is usually eaten fresh, often sprinkled with salt to enhance flavor.
+In some parts of India, it’s also used to make jams, jellies, and even wine.
 The seed powder is used in Ayurvedic medicine.

-Muskmelon, also known as kharbuja in Hindi, is a sweet, aromatic fruit that’s a close relative of the cantaloupe.
+Muskmelon, also known as kharbuja in Hindi, is a sweet, aromatic fruit close to the cantaloupe.

 Muskmelons are usually cut into slices and eaten fresh.
 They’re also great in fruit salads or blended into smoothies.
 In some parts of India, the seeds are dried and eaten as a snack.

-While often thought of as a vegetable, cucumber is botanically a fruit.
-It’s a cool, crisp addition to any summer meal.
+While often considered a vegetable, the cucumber is botanically a fruit.
+It’s a terrific, crisp addition to any summer meal.

-Plums come in various colors, from deep purple to red to yellow, and have a sweet-tart flavor.
+Plums come in various colors, from deep purple to red to yellow, with a sweet-tart flavor.

 Plums are usually eaten fresh but are also used in jams and chutneys.
-In some parts of northern India, a spicy-sweet plum sauce is a popular condiment.
+A spicy-sweet plum sauce is a popular condiment in some parts of northern India.

-Apricots are small, golden fruits with a sweet-tart flavor and a soft, velvety skin.
+Apricots are small, golden fruits with a sweet-tart flavor and soft, velvety skin.

 Fresh apricots are delicious on their own or added to fruit salads.
 They’re also used in jams, preserves, and even in some savory dishes in Indian cuisine.

-While not traditionally a summer fruits in most of India, strawberries are grown in hill stations and are available in markets during the early summer months.
+While strawberries are not traditionally a summer fruit in most of India, they are grown in hill stations and are available in markets during the early summer months.

 Strawberries are often eaten fresh, used in desserts, or made into jams.
-In India, they’re sometimes added to fruit chaat (spicy fruit salad) for a unique twist.
+They’re sometimes added to fruit chaat (spicy fruit salad) for a unique twist in India.

 Figs are sweet, soft fruits with a unique texture due to their tiny, crunchy seeds.